ReneBuschow/NB_2025/README.md

 We are ready and happy to share way more raw data, but please be aware/prepared that many of our experiments are imaging based and therefore often exceeed 10,20... gb.
 We have the the infrastructure to share it over own online repositories but our data policy is encouraging us to better archive data than cloud share it on a long term.
 But feel free to contact René or Adriano for more.

 Further, the order within the pipeline is alphabetical starting at A, ending on G. All script relay on each other and has to follow that order.
+We promise we wrote all the code by ourselve however to enhance the readability for the user, intend more structure we feeded ChatGTP with out spagetthi code and got back well the here shown commented and intendend version.

 Codeblocks in FIJI/imagej are: